How are Hungarians’ fights against the Ottomans between 1368-1699 being portrayed in history books outside Hungary?

 A long list could be made up of popes, emperors, monarchs, and famous people who complimented and praised the service of Hungary for defending west Europe against the Ottoman conquest.
 They all said that the Hungarians and the Croatians were facing the enemy disproportionately left alone, and for a very long time.

 Of course, there were many non-Hungarians fighting against the Ottomans and their deeds must be honored as well: the Romanian, Polish, Croatian and Serbian governments support the spreading of their history very thoroughly.
 I do not want to seem like “another junk nationalist from East Europe who invents lies for propaganda”.
 I just want to make justice by underlining things that had been not so easily recognizable.
-God forbid to forget the important role of other nations of the Balkan but they have their own historians who are speaking up for them.
+God forbid them to forget the important role of other nations of the Balkan but they have their own historians who are speaking up for them.

 Now, let us lag behind them and add the Hungarians’ role, too.
 It is important to tell the world that the bulk of the struggles was obviously done in Hungary and by the Hungarians.
 It can be adequately and factually tracked down in the number of ethnic losses and destruction but there are also many heroic sieges and battles that have been recorded.
 As for our ethnic losses, read my previous article here: